Enhancement of the Third Harmonic Generation Efficiency of ITO nanolayers coupled to Tamm Plasmon Polaritons

 \section{Abstract}

 We study the enhancement of third harmonic generation in indium tin oxide nanolayers coupled to Tamm plasmon polaritons (TPPs).
-The TPPs are excited at the interface between a thin gold mirror and a silicon dioxide/silicon nitride (SiO$_2$/Si$_3$N$_4$) distributed Bragg reflector with a 30nm-thick indium tin oxide (ITO) nanolayer embedded in hte topmost dielectric layer under the metal mirror.
+The TPPs are excited at the interface between a thin gold mirror and a silicon dioxide/silicon nitride (SiO$_2$/Si$_3$N$_4$) distributed Bragg reflector with a 30nm-thick indium tin oxide (ITO) nanolayer embedded inside the topmost dielectric layer under the metal mirror.
 This ITO nanolayer exhibits epsilon-near-zero (ENZ) behavior at near-infrared wavelengths.
-By tuning the angle of incidence and resonance conditions, we achieve strong confinement and localization of the electromagnetic field at the TPP mode, which significantly boosts the local electric field and the nonlinear optical response of the structure.
-Our experiments reveal that the third harmonic generation (THG) efficiency is maximized when the TPP resonance coincides with the ENZ wavelength (i.e., the wavelength at which the real part of the ITO permittivity vanishes) of the ITO, resulting in a tenfold enhancement of the measured THG efficiency compared to a bare ITO nanolayer.
-We further investigate the dependence of the THG signal on the incident angle and sample orientation, confirming that the enhancement is directly related to the excitation of the TPP mode with non-reciprocal behaviour.
-Numerical simulations based on the transfer matrix method (TMM) support our findings.
-Our study demonstrates that the TPP-ENZ platform offers a versatile and highly efficient approach to enhancing nonlinear optical processes, with potential applications in frequency conversion, optical signal processing, and the development of quantum photonic devices.
+By tuning the angle of incidence and the TPP resonance conditions, we achieve sub-wavelength confinement of the electromagnetic field, resulting in a 8$\times$ enhancement of the nonlinear optical response of the structure compared to the isolated ITO nanolayer at its optimal ENZ condition.
+We further investigate the dependence of the THG signal on the incident angle and sample orientation, confirming that the enhancement is driven by the excitation of the TPP mode with a characteristic asymmetric behavior.
+Numerical simulations of local field factors based on the transfer matrix method (TMM) fully support our findings.
+Our study demonstrates that the TPP-ENZ platform offers a versatile and highly efficient approach to enhancing nonlinear optical processes, with potential applications in frequency conversion, optical signal processing, and the development of more efficient nonlinear photonic devices.